 1. Why you are interested in applying for this post

-2. How my skills, achievements, qualities and experience and personal qualities make me suite for this job.
+2. How my skills, achievements, qualities and experience and personal qualities make me suitable for this job.

 3. What contribution I would expect to make if appointed

-It is a great honour to apply for a research associate position as part of the NIHR Global Health Research Group on Violence Against Women and Mental Health at the Section of Women’s Mental Health, King’s College London.
+I wish to apply for the Research Associate position in the NIHR Global Health Research Group on Violence Against Women and Mental Health and respectfully ask you to take the following information into consideration as well as my curriculum vitae and the attached documents.

-As a clinical social worker, a woman and a young researcher, I am passionate about joining a challenging project that brings significant social impact to the world.
+As a clinical social worker, a woman, and a young researcher, it would be a tremendous opportunity for me to join a challenging project that, nonetheless, has such an important impact internationally on an area of great and growing social concern.
+I believe that my research and personal experience in this field would add a new and positive dimension to the work of the group.

-I am interested in joining the current position to expand my experience and knowledge in the field of mental health among violence and children – one of the most vulnerable groups - in low-income and conflict-affected settings.
-I have been always believe that strengthening women and children, mainly in vulnerable settings, would contribute to a better world by supporting vulnerable women and children.
+My experience and knowledge in the field of mental health in relation to violence against vulnerable children in low-income and conflict-affected settings provides me with the means to contribute to the work of the group in this vital area.
+It would, furthermore, help me to practically contribute to the protection of women and children faced with these challenges, something which I feel passionately about.

-I have BSW, MSW and PhD degrees in Social Work, with specialization in children and family, from the Paul Baerwald School of Social Work and Social Welfare at The Hebrew University of Jerusalem.
-My field of research is risk and protective factors for violence and anti-social behaviors among children and adolescents, and their consequences for the child's social and psychological well-being, in conflict-affected settings – mainly in the Middle East.
-I started to explore this interesting area during my PhD studies, based on my practical experience as a social worker.
-The outcomes of my dissertation were discussed in three peer-reviewed papers (Publications 2 to 4 in my enclosed CV).
+I have Bachelor’s, Master’s, and Doctoral degrees in Social Work specialising in children and family from the Paul Baerwald School of Social Work and Social Welfare at The Hebrew University of Jerusalem.
+My field of research is in risk and protective factors in relation to violence and anti-social behaviour among children and adolescents, and the consequences for the child's social and psychological well-being, mainly in conflict-affected settings in the Middle East.
+I developed my interests in this critical area during my PhD studies, based on my practical experience as a social worker.
+I have discussed and elaborated on the outcomes from my doctoral dissertation in three peer-reviewed papers (see publications 2-4 enclosed with CV).

-During my practical work as a social worker I worked extensively with domestic violence survivors in East Jerusalem, including women and children recovering from trauma.
-My work based on cognitive-behavioral therapy approach, in addition to social empowering approaches.
+As a social worker, I have worked extensively with domestic violence survivors in East Jerusalem, including women and children dealing with trauma.
+I based my practice on Cognitive Behavioral Therapy (CBT) and social empowerment approaches and fund these to be most effective in these areas.

-Currently I am a researcher and lecturer at the Department Social Work at Ben-Gurion University.
-As part of my academic position I teach various modules in both Bachelor and Master programs, including methods in Social Work Practice, mental health among children, adolescents and families at risk.
+I am currently a researcher and lecturer at the Department of Social Work at Ben-Gurion University, where I teach various modules in both Bachelor and Master programmes, including ones covering methods in social work practice, mental health among children, adolescents and families at risk.

-Before this position, I joined the Department of Social Policy and Intervention, Center for evidence-based interventions, University of Oxford, as a visiting researcher.
-During this academic visit I worked, as part of an interdisciplinary team, on the evaluation of the effectiveness of a parenting programme – called Parenting for Lifelong Health, that aims at preventing child abuse and maltreatment among families in low-mediate income countries, mainly in the Africa region (see my recent publication in BMC Public Health – attached to my application).
+I worked, prior to this, as a visiting researcher at the University of Oxford’s Department of Social Policy and Intervention, Centre for Evidence-Based Intervention (CEBI).
+I was part of an interdisciplinary team evaluating the effectiveness of the Parenting for Lifelong Health programme that aims to prevent child abuse and maltreatment among families in low and-medium income countries mainly in Africa.
+I have attached my recent publication in BMC Public Health for your reference as it highlights my key findings from this experience and illustrates the personal and collective value I observed in working in such an interdisciplinary team, both in achieving practical results and dealing with intellectual challenges.

-The skills that I have achieved during my academic career, mainly in designing and evaluating interventions for vulnerable groups, would strongly contribute to my role on this project if I would be appointed.
-In addition, I have a record of published peer-reviewed papers that enables me to contribute to the data analyzing and producing manuscripts for publications in high quality journals, as part of the role in the current project.
+I believe that the skills that I have developed during my academic career, notably in designing and evaluating interventions for vulnerable groups, would make a strong contribution to this project.
+My strong record of published peer-reviewed papers also demonstrates that I can significantly contribute to the project’s data analysis work and manuscripts for publication in high quality journals.